colebarach/crt_xy_monitor/readme.md

 # CRT Vector Display Driver

 ## Overview

 This project outlines the design of a driver circuit for a CRT screen.
 The tube used in this project is a 4" magnetic coil driven screen from a GE portable TV.
 No information could be found online about this tube, so the pinout of it and its corresponding flyback had to be reverse engineered.

+### Notes

+This repository details the design and creation of an X-Y monitor.
+For details on generating X-Y signals to display, see the sister repository (https://github.com/colebarach/lib_xy_display).

 ## Tube Power Supply

 To power the CRT, several kilovolts must be provided to accelerate the electron beam.
 This is typically provided by a flyback transformer.
 As mentioned previously, the tube used in this project came with a transformer.
 To drive the flyback transformer, a sinusoidal AC signal is approximated using a square wave generated with a monostable multivibrator.
 This approach is not efficient, but it is sufficient for the size of the tube and is relatively simple.